JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/list/search_list_element.rst

     above the output will be [1,3] because the number 2 appeared at both these indicies.

 - **Occurrences**
     The number of times the search value appeared on the list.
-So for the example above the output will be 2 because number 2 appeared 2 times in the list.
+So for the example, above the output will be 2 because number 2 appeared 2 times in the list.

 Advanced Node Settings